BioJulia/PopGen.jl/docs/basics/dataexploration.md

 </Tabs>

 :::tip prime symbol
-The column names above use the unicode prime symbol `′` to better reflect the actual coefficient.
+The column names above use the unicode prime symbol `′` to better reflect the actual coefficient ("FST prime" etc.).
 To print that character, press `\prime<TAB>`, which reads "backslash, the word 'prime', and the TAB button".
 :::